 How much do we love this supercut from Colbert superfan, Sharilyn Johnson?
 To the moon and back.
 Enjoy.

-We’ve expressed our love of Mick Napier’s Improvise: Scene From The Inside Out before, but now he’s gone and heightened it further.
+We’ve expressed our love of Mick Napier’s Improvise: Scene from the Inside Out before, but now he’s gone and heightened it further.

 This new, expanded edition contains a foreword by one Stephen Colbert, tips for improv success, plus a full reproduction of Napier’s web journal for Paradigm Lost.

-Get your mitts on a copy here.
+Get your mitts on a copy now.